k8debug/vpk/README.md

 ## Start parameters

-Run the VpK servoer by running either of the followings command from the directory where the software is installed.
+Start the VpK server by running either of the followings command from the directory where the software is installed.

 ```
 npm start (or) node server.js